Iron Deficiency Anemia Symptoms and Causes

 Impact of Chronic Inflammation on Iron Absorption

 Let's discuss how chronic inflammation can affect your body's iron absorption.
-When sick or infected, inflammation goes wild and locks up the available iron.
-It's like a fortress protecting the iron from bad guys, but it could also leave you with less iron in the long run.
+When sick or infected, inflammation prevents your body from using any of the available iron.

 How Chronic Inflammation Messes with Absorption